 Issuers will also be required to update their websites within 5 working days of registration, to notify the details of the amendment.

-See the Companies Office website for information on registering trust deeds and deeds of participation, and any amendments to those deeds.
+See the Companies Office for information on registering trust deeds and deeds of participation, and any amendments to those deeds.

 We are notified when a trust deed or deed of participation is registered.
 We may, at any time, prohibit allotment or cancel a prospectus where we determine that a trust deed or deed of participation: